johnyradio/anti-harassment/README.md

-Noisebridge is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
+Noisebridge is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, religion, housing status, or language.
 We do not tolerate harassment of people at our events or space in any form.

 Harassment includes offensive verbal comments related to gender, gender identity and expression, sexual orientation, disability,